deseretbook/dhl-get_quote/README.md

 #### Accessing offered services

-In cases where you have either sent many special service code, or you are evaluating all available services (via the 'OSINFO' special service code), you can obtain a list of all the services with the #offred_services() and #all_services() methods.
+In cases where you have either sent many special service code, or you are evaluating all available services (via the 'OSINFO' special service code), you can obtain a list of all the services with the #offered_services() and #all_services() methods.
 Both methods return an array of Dhl::GetQuote::MarketService objects.

 The #offered_services() method returns only those services intended to be shown to the end user an optional services (XCH) they can apply.
 These would be services with either 'TransInd' or 'MrkSrvInd' set to 'Y'.